Find Free Broward County Public Records: Arrests, Criminal, Marital, Warrants & More

 Ft.
 Lauderdale, FL 33310

-• In-person: Searchers can visit the Office in person on weekdays for information on arrest logs, 8:30 AM-5 PM.
+• In-person: Searchers can visit the office in person on weekdays for information on arrest logs, 8:30 AM-5 PM.
 Their requests will be entered into the queue and the results will be emailed to them when they are ready.

-• 2601 West Broward Blvd.
+2601 West Broward Blvd.

 Fort Lauderdale, FL 33312

-How To Request Arrest Records Through Police Departments in Broward County Florida
+How To Request Arrest Records Through Police Departments in Broward County

-As mentioned, recent arrests can be found through Broward County Sheriff’s arrest search tool but contacting the police department can be helpful if the arrest just occurred, or when submitting a complaint to the police department, insurance claims, researching for news stories or journalism.
+As mentioned, recent arrests can be found through Broward County Sheriff’s Arrest Search Tool but contacting the police department can be helpful if the arrest just occurred, or when submitting a complaint to the police department, insurance claims, researching for news stories or journalism.

 To mail a public records request in Fort Lauderdale, information seekers should: